SARVLM: A Vision Language Foundation Model for Semantic Understanding in SAR Imagery: Methodology

-Based on the above templates design, we obtain caption for each SAR imagery.
-Then, A large language model is utilized to verify the fluency and grammatical correctness of text.
-Finally, we build our SARCLIP-1M dataset contains 279,996 images and 1,385,993 captions in training set, and 20,628 image-text pairs in testing set.
-As shown in Fig.~\ref{fig_word_cloud}, the dataset includes diverse target types such as ship, vehicle, aircraft, bridge and other land cover types.
+By combining these multi-level templates, each SAR image is assigned multiple diverse captions.
+To ensure linguistic quality, we leverage a large language model to verify fluency and grammatical correctness.
+The resulting SARVLM-1M dataset comprises 279,996 images and 1,385,993 captions in the training set, and 20,628 image-text pairs in the test set.
+As illustrated in Fig.~\ref{fig_word_cloud}, the dataset covers a wide range of target types, including ships, vehicles, aircraft, bridges, and other land covers, providing rich and diverse multimodal supervision for SAR vision-language modeling.
+Moreover, as illustrated in Fig.~\ref{fig_dataset_pairs_comparison}, the number of image-text pairs in SARVLM is substantially larger than that in existing SAR-focused benchmarks, providing richer supervision for large-scale cross-modal representation learning in SAR field.